nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Views a class in ClassMATE, as shown above

 <div markdown="span" class="alert alert-info">:information_source: **Note:**<br>
-`viewc` highlights the class chosen, and filters out only students in the class!
+`viewc` highlights the class at the given INDEX, and filters out only students in that class!
 </div>

 Entering format: `viewc INDEX`

 * Views the class details at the specified INDEX.
 * Details of a class includes students in the class and the class schedule.
-* The index refers to the index number shown in the displayed list of classes.
+* The index refers to the index number shown in the displayed list of classes, **not the Class Code**.
 * The index must be a positive integer 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**